-Objectives
+Objectives:

-- To understand the behaviour of the tall tubular steel structures for different geometric configurations like square, rectangle, triangular, hexagonal shapes in plan, in comparison with the steel beam column rigid frame system. - 2.
-Earth quake Analysis is carried out using equivalent static method using IS 1893- 2002 and dynamic time history analysis using ETABS.
-Also wind analysis is done to understand the behaviour under the wind loads.

-- 3. Efficiency of tall tubular steel structures with respect the base shear, story and peakdisplacement, drift and acceleration are found out for all geometric configurations. - 4.
-The effect of geometric configurations on behaviour of tall tubular steel structures are summarised using the obtained results, by concluding the optimum geometric configuration for tall tubular steel structures.
+- To understand the behaviour of the tall tubular steel structures for geometric configuration of square shape in plan, in comparison with the steel beam column rigid frame system. - Earth quake Analysis is carried out using equivalent static method using IS 1893- 2002 and dynamic time history analysis using ETABS.
+Also wind analysis is done to understand the behaviour under the wind loads. - 3.
+Efficiency of tall tubular steel structures with respect the base shear, story and peak Displacement, drift and acceleration are found out for all geometric configurations. - 4.
+The effect of geometric configurations on behaviour of tall tubular steel structures are summarised using the obtained results, by concluding the optimum geometric Configuration for tall tubular steel structures.